Marcian: Politics

 When Marcian became emperor, he was influenced by Flavius Zeno, Pulcheria, and Aspar.
 Flavius Zeno died soon after Marcian ascended the throne, possibly as early as the end of 451, and Pulcheria died in July 453, leaving Aspar as the only major influence in the court of the Eastern Roman Empire.
 This influence was enhanced by the promotion of his son Ardabur to magister militum per Orientem.
 It is unknown if Aspar and Ardabur influenced Marcian's policies directly, but if so, they were extremely careful to avoid upsetting the ruling elites of Constantinople.
-Despite Aspar's great influence, the Eastern Roman elites retained much of their anti-German sentiment.
+Despite Aspar's great influence, the Eastern Roman elites retained much of their anti-barbarian sentiment.
 Marcian's principal advisors were Pulcheria, Euphemius the magister officiorum (master of offices), Palladius the praetor, and Anatolius of Constantinople.
 In 453, Marcian had his daughter from a previous marriage, Marcia Euphemia, marry Anthemius, an aristocrat and talented general.

-Marcian patronized the Blues, who were one of the two circus teams, the other being the Greens.
+Marcian patronized the Blues, who were one of the two main circus teams, the other being the Greens.
 The two teams had become more like political parties than sports teams by his time, wielding large influence in the empire; both vied for power.
-After the Greens responded angrily to his patronage, Marcus censured them, forbidding any of them to hold any public office for three years.
+After the Greens responded angrily to his patronage, Marcian censured them, forbidding any of them to hold any public office for three years.
 Marcian's patronage of the Blues may have had personal motivations, as the once powerful Chrysaphius had been favorable to the Greens.